rodr0m4/minesweeper/README.md

 * A Board is a matrix of randomly assigned tiles
 * A Game is a Board handler, used for abstracting over a persistent/volatile store.
 * A Game Holder stores multiple game sessions.

+### How to explore through the code

+You can first check in `routes.go` for the Handler method that represents that resource (if there are dependencies you can check for them in the `provide` package).